 - Check the box next to “Tag the URL that people click through from my ad” and click “Save.”

-Why Use GCLID Parameters for Auto-Tagging Google Ads?
+Why Should Marketers Use GCLID Auto-Tagging for Google Ads?

 Utilizing GCLID parameters for auto-tagging is essential for maximizing the information extracted from your Google Ads campaigns.
 It saves time and provides valuable data to help analyze traffic and optimize marketing efforts.